Summary

 Annual Adequacy Assessment

 The Council conducts annual assessments of resource adequacy.
 This assessment looks five years out to provide an update on whether the Council’s 2021 Power Plan recommendations continue to provide sufficient direction to the region to ensure an adequate power supply.
-The Council is developing a new multi-metric approach for adequacy that factors in the frequency, duration, magnitude, and timing of events.
+The Council has developed a new multi-metric approach for adequacy that factors in the frequency, duration, magnitude, and timing of events.
 Collectively, these metrics will allow the Council to provide more robust direction to the region.